ewokcillo/weather/README.md

 # weather
 weather API and console command

-This project get the weather data of a city from openweathermap
+This project get the weather data of a city from openweathermap.

+I used flask to developed the web service because to make a small API REST like this with a small basic resource is perfect, flask is easy and fast but I think it has problems with the authentication, but for now this issue is out of the scope.

+To get the data from the webservice and the openweathermap, I used requests for the same reason, fast and easy to use it.

 # Install
 To use this project it's recommended use virtualenvwrapper to install it,